kbarry91/4th-year-SHA-256-Algorithm/README.md

 2. Enter the filename as a string at runtime.

 #### Command line arguemnt
-To hash a file from command line run enter the exectuable and the file to be hashed.
+To hash a file from command line run enter the executable and the file to be hashed.
 ```
-./sha256 text1.txt
+> ./sha256 text1.txt
 ```

 <p align="center">